james-stevens/dnsflsk/README.md

 $ curl 'http://127.0.0.1:5000/dns/api/v1.0/resolv?name=www.google.com'
 ```

-Note: This form of executaion is not suitable for production use, see below.
+Note: This form of execution is not suitable for production use, see below.

 You can also test out just the resolver code, using the command line utility `cmdresolv.py`.
 The only required parameter is `-n <name>`.